-African buffaloes are very dangerous because of their highly unpredictable behavior.
+African buffaloes are very dangerous because of their highly unpredictable behaviour.
 They are part of the big-five animals for a reason, and they are well known for charging at poachers or hunters with the purpose of killing.

 African buffaloes are thought to be as dangerous as the hippopotamus and they kill a comparable number of humans each year.

 Related article: Why are hippos dangerous

 Cape buffaloes have been known to fight, kill or chase lions on occasion.
-Buffaloes engage in mobbing behavior when fighting off a predator and sometimes this results in a dead lion.
+Buffaloes engage in mobbing behaviour when fighting off a predator and sometimes this results in a dead lion.

-Because of the large buffalo herd size, lions can sometimes die from being trampled by the group of buffaloes.
+Because of the large buffalo herd size, lions can sometimes die from being trampled by a group of buffaloes.

 Lions will often not prey on adult cape buffaloes because there is easier prey.
 Angry buffaloes have been observed chasing lions until the lions climbed trees to hide from the African buffaloes.